BitBoxSwiss/bitbox-base/docs/index.md

 ## Contributor workflow

-We are building the software stack of the BitBox Base fully open source and with its application outside of our own hardware device in mind.
+We are building the software stack of the BitBoxBase fully open source and with its application outside of our own hardware device in mind.
 Contributions are very welcome.
 Please read the [Contributing](contributing.md) section before submitting changes to the repository.

 ## Other resources